dmitrychebayewski/airrotterdam/README.md

 ## Math

-I used PatriciaTrie implementation of [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) to structure the stations measuring the air, and great Circle Distance algorithm to fly you to the nearest measurement spot in real time when you're looking up your spot in the Netherlands.
+I used the great Circle Distance algorithm to calculate the coordinates of the air measurement station near your spot.

 ## Available Scripts